ChristophHornung/EmbeddedResourceGenerator/README.md

 Get the nuget package [here](https://www.nuget.org/packages/Chorn.AssetAccessGenerator).

-After referencing the `Chorn.AssetAccessGenerator` nuget the code generation will automatically create a class `EmbeddedResources` and/or `ContentFilesExtensions` in the root namespace of the project.
+After referencing the `Chorn.AssetAccessGenerator` nuget the code generation will automatically create a class `EmbeddedResources` and `ContentFilesExtensions` in the root namespace of the project.

 Together with the generated `EmbeddedResource` and `ContentFile` enumeration there are several options to access embedded resources and content files: